stucamp/kvgo/README.md

 ### Todo

-- Command line options to modify server configuration (host, port, etc.)
+- Command line options to modify server configuration.
-- Expand types supported, right now the backing structure is ```map[string]string```
+- Expand types supported, right now the key value store only works with strings for both keys and values.
-- Expand capabilities with some pubsub options
+- Expand capabilities with some pubsub options:
-    * Subscribe to keys value change
+    * Subscribe to keys value change.
-    * Subscribe to keys deleted
+    * Subscribe to keys deleted.